MR-Addict/useless-box/README.md

 ### 1.1 3D Printing

 There are some parts you need to 3D print yourself, 5 of them totally.
 You can find them in `3D-File/Stl` folder.
-You can also modify these parts using `solidworks` in `3D-File/Parts` folder.
+You can also modify these parts in `3D-File/Parts` folder if you konw how to use solidworks.

 ![UselessBox-Parts](Images/UselessBox-Parts.png)

 ### 1.2 Electronic Parts

 In this project, I use `Arduino Uno` as my controller, and you may also need some other parts as BOM table showing below.
-You can replace some of them if you are familiar with arduino projects.
+Feel free to replace some of them if you are familiar with arduino projects.

 | Electronics          | quantity |                   Image                    |
 | :------------------- | :------: | :----------------------------------------: |